jbc-cp/csc202-assignments/projects/3/ass3a.md

 a character and frequency count.
-The Huffman code of a character is then determined by the unique path from the root of the binary tree to that leaf node, where each ’left’ accounts for a ’0’ and a ’right’ accounts for a ’1’ as a bit.
+The Huffman code of a character is then determined by the unique path from the root of the binary tree to that leaf node, where each ’left’ accounts for a ’0’ and a ’right’ accounts for a ’1’.
 Since the number of bits needed to encode a character is the path length from the root to the character, a character occurring frequently should have a shorter path from the root to their node than an “infrequent” character, i.e. nodes representing frequent